+REMOTE CONTROL CONNECTIONS

-REMOTE CONTROL CONNECTIONS, HOUSED PLANTS. - A small 4 place terminal block marked "REMOTE-DC OUTPUT" on the wiring diagram, is mounted to the left of the a.c. output terminals.
+A small, four place terminal block, marked "REMOTE-DC OUTPUT" on the wiring diagram, is mounted to the left of the ac output terminals.
 One or more remote control switches may be connected to this block for remote starting and stopping.
-Connect the switch terminals as shown in Fig. 6 to the terminals number 1, 2, 3 on the terminal block.
-Leave the B+ terminal unused.
-Terminal #1 is a common ground, terminal #2 connects to the plant stop circuit, and terminal #3 connects to the plant start circuit.
+Connect the switch terminals as illustrated, to the terminals No. 1, 2, 3 on the terminal block.
+Leave the B+terminal unused.
 The wire length from the plant to the switch determines the wire size necessary.
 Use #18 wire up to 75 feet, #16 wire up to 120 feet, #14 wire up to 200 feet, and #12 wire up to 300 feet.
 If automatic line transfer equipment is to be connected, follow the directions supplied with the equipment.